-As an international cooperation project funded by the EU, co-funded and implemented by the European Union Intellectual Property Office (EUIPO), CarlPI aims at contributing to attaining the commitments and expected benefits of the EPA, laying the ground for a sustainable long-term regional framework and cooperation on IP.
-The project runs from 1 November 2019 until 31 October 2023.
+As an international cooperation project funded by the EU, co-funded and implemented by the European Union Intellectual Property Office (EUIPO), CarIPI aims at contributing to attaining the commitments and expected benefits of the EPA, laying the ground for a sustainable long-term regional framework and cooperation on IP.
+The project started on 1st November 2019 and will now run until 30th April 2024.